AI Exam

 - Dopamine acts on α-2 receptors, modulating vascular tone.

-Differences in Catecholamine Secretion Based on Tumor Type
+Differences in Catecholamine Secretion Based on Tumour Type

 - Increased adrenaline/metanephrine or both adrenaline/metanephrine and noradrenaline/normetanephrine.